mramshaw/Cloud_Django/README.md

       No migrations to apply.
     $

-[Not quite what I expected, but makes sense as there haven't been any changes. if we check __showmigrations__ we will see everything is fine.]
+[Not quite what I expected, but makes sense as there haven't been any changes.
+If we check __showmigrations__ we will see everything is fine.]

 Now we will create some (different) polls: